Coke Zero Sugar 400: 2015

-Because of a conflict with Macy's fireworks shows that NBC has broadcast rights, the race was moved to Sunday, The race was aired on NBC Sports after 8 years on TNT, The start of the race was delayed to 11:42 p.m.
+Because of a conflict with the Macy's 4th of July Fireworks show that NBC has broadcast rights to televise, the race was moved to Sunday, The race was aired on NBC Sports after 8 years on TNT, The start of the race was delayed to 11:42 p.m.
 ET following a rain delay of over three and a half hours, making it the latest the race has started in the history of the race.
 Due to rain washing out qualifying, Dale Earnhardt Jr. started on the pole based on practice 1 speeds.
 Earnhardt Jr. dominated the race, leading 96 laps en route to his second victory of the year.
 However, the win itself was overshadowed by a violent last-lap crash at the checkered flag involving 25 cars, which saw Austin Dillon flip over and fly into the tri-oval catch fence in a way eerily similar to the last-lap wreck by Kyle Larson in the February 2013 Xfinity race that injured thirty-three, and a wreck by Geoff Bodine in the same spot in the inaugural Truck Series race there in 2000.
 The resulting impact ripped out Dillon's engine, broke a catch fence support, and thirteen fans were injured by flying debris.
 Eight of the fans declined treatment, the other five were treated and released with four at the infield care center, and one at a local hospital.
 There were 22 lead changes amongst 12 drivers, and the race ended at 2:38 a.m.
 Monday morning.